Thandi Modise: ANC National Executive Committee

-At the conclusion of her term as Deputy Secretary-General, she was nominated for reelection but declined, choosing instead to challenge Mbete, who was running – with Zuma's endorsement – for reelection as National Chairperson.
-When the election was held at the 53rd National Conference in December 2012, Modise lost, receiving only 939 votes against Mbete's 3,010.
-She also failed to gain election to an ordinary seat on the National Executive Committee.
-However, she regained her seat on the committee for another five-year term at the 54th National Conference in December 2017, and she was nominated for reelection ahead of the 55th National Conference in December 2022.
-There were also rumours that she was a possible candidate to become ANC Deputy President in 2022, and the ANC Women's League supported this proposal, but she did not appear on the ballot paper.
+Ahead of the ANC's 55th National Conference in December 2022, there were rumours that Modise was a possible candidate to become ANC Deputy President.
+The ANC Women's League supported this proposal, but she did not appear on the ballot paper.
+Instead, the 55th National Conference re-elected her as an ordinary member of the ANC National Executive Committee; she was ranked 32nd of the 80 members elected.

 Animal cruelty charges

 In July 2014, the NSPCA discovered a number of dead animals, including chickens, pigs, goats and geese, on a farm owned by Modise in Modderfontein outside Potchefstroom.
 The animals had starved to death and some of the surviving pigs were eating the carcasses of other animals.
 Modise said that the animals had been abandoned by a caretaker she had hired to monitor the farm while she was attending to her NCOP responsibilities in Cape Town, and she said she was "saddened" by the incident.
 She also said, "I am not a farmer.
 I am trying to farm.
 I am learning.
 But if you are a woman and you are learning you are not allowed to make mistakes".
 The Freedom Front Plus said that Modise was a poor example for emerging black farmers.

 On behalf of the NSPCA, AfriForum instituted private prosecution against Modise on animal cruelty charges.
 However, in April 2021, a Potchefstroom court found Modise not guilty, ruling that Modise had not been negligent and that the hired caretaker should be held responsible for the incident.